Arksine/moonraker/docs/configuration.md

 #   This overrides the refresh_interval set in the primary [update_manager]
 #   section.
 info_tags:
-#   Optional information tags about this application that are reported to
+#   Optional information tags about this extensions that are reported via
-#   clients as a list of strings.
-Each tag should be separated by a new line.
+#   Moonraker's API as a list of strings.
+Each tag should be separated by
-#   For example:
+#   a new line.
+For example:
 #       info_tags:
 #           desc=My Client App
 #           action=webcam_restart
-#   Clients my use these tags to perform additonal actions or display
+#   Front ends may use these tags to perform additonal actions or display
-#   information, see your client documentation for details on configuration.
+#   information, see your extension documentation for details on configuration.
 #   The default is an empty list.
 ```

-This second example is for "applications".
-These may be git repositories
-or zipped distributions.
+##### All other extensions

 !!!
 Note
     Git repos must have at least one tag for Moonraker to identify its